Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 1. To quit, type <code>exit</code>.

 ### Part 3: Downloading OPS705 Lab Files
 A number of files have been created for you that you need for the next several labs.
-These must be downloaded to your CentOS VM using the following steps:
+These must be downloaded to your Ubuntu VM using the following steps:
-1. Install git:

-    ```bash
-    sudo yum -y install git
-    ```

-1. Using git, download all lab files into your bin directory:
+1. Using git (which comes pre-installed), download all lab files into your bin directory:

     ```bash
     git clone https://github.com/ops705/labs.git ~/bin/